 - What is a city?
 What are our nearest cities?
-What is. our capital city? - How has the city grown overtime and throughout history?
-Who has visited / conquered and stayed or left culture behind? - Which facilities and building will only usually be found in a city? - Why wouldn't a small town or a village usually have a cathedral or a university? - Children identify their strengths and think of some jobs that they would maybe be good at based on these.
-Why is it important to value other people's skills and points of view? - Can children match a range of skills to a selection of iobs? - Can children write a job advert for a chosen job? - Can children identify which kinds of shops / services will be located in different parts of the city?
-(E.g. shops for families near homes) - Can children understand why some cities have certain zones within them, e.a.
-'Chinatown' within Newcastle Upon Tyne.
-Why might this have developed and what would be built there? - Can children identify a good place for a new supermarket within the city?
-Can they think about where people live, where will be busy at night and transport links? - Can children explain why cities may have larger or more police stations?
+What is our capital city?
+(Ripon, York) - How has the city grown overtime and throughout history?
+Who has visited / conquered and stayed or left culture behind?
+(York) - Which facilities and building will only usually be found in a city? - Children identify their strengths and think of some jobs that they would maybe be good at based on these.
+Why is it important to value other people's skills and points of view? - Can children match a range of skills to a selection of jobs? - Can children explain why cities may have larger or more police stations?
 Are people who live in cities more likely to be a criminal?
 What is a criminal and why do we have laws to protect us from them?